Skip to content

 Definition: The observable expression of emotion; the outward manifestation of feeling.

-Etymology: From Latin affectus, meaning "influenced" or "moved"
+Etymology: From Latin affectus, meaning "influenced" or "moved."

 Wikipedia: Affect (psychology)

-Quote: "Affect is the visible reaction a person displays toward events." — American Psychiatric Association
+"Affect is the visible reaction a person displays toward events." — American Psychiatric Association

 Ambivalence

-Etymology: Coined by Swiss psychiatrist Eugen Bleuler (1910) from Latin ambi- (both) + valentia (strength)
+Etymology: Coined by Swiss psychiatrist Eugen Bleuler (1910) from Latin ambi- (both) + valentia (strength).

 Wikipedia: Ambivalence

-Quote: "The test of a first-rate intelligence is the ability to hold two opposed ideas in mind at the same time and still retain the ability to function." — F. Scott Fitzgerald
+"The test of a first-rate intelligence is the ability to hold two opposed ideas in mind at the same time and still retain the ability to function." — F. Scott Fitzgerald

 Catharsis